arpitsingla96/toogle-xinput/README.md

 5. Create a custom keyboard shortcut for this command.

 ## Features
-- Sends an event notification on KDE.
+- Sends an event notification on:
+  * KDE
+  * Ubuntu